waynehuangdev/waynehuangdev/README.md

 **I automate the job nobody wanted to hire for.**

-Ten years writing software, most recently on AI agents and agentic workflows.
+Twelve years building software — five at Epic on healthcare records, seven at Google across YouTube, Research, and Workspace.
+Most recently on AI agents and agentic workflows.

 I build internal tools, document search, and integrations for companies too small to hire someone in-house — usually the process that's currently running on copy-paste and one person's patience.

 [waynehuang.dev](https://waynehuang.dev) · [wayne@waynehuang.dev](mailto:wayne@waynehuang.dev)